ch-stark/bry-blogs/acm/policy-templating-part1.md

 ~~~

 ## Copy entire ConfigMaps and Secret data
-There are many usecases where a Policy needs to copy an entire Secret from one namespace to another or from the Hub to a Managed cluster.
+There are many use cases where a Policy needs to copy an entire Secret from one namespace to another or from the Hub to a Managed cluster.
 RHACM 2.8 introduced two new templating functions to make this easier.

 In RHACM 2.7 and earlier a Policy had to template every key from the Secret or ConfigMap.
-This was a repative task that needed frequest updates as new data was added to the reference object.
+This was a repetitive task that needed frequent updates as new data was added to the reference object.
 ~~~
 apiVersion: v1
 kind: Secret